Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Tucson provide low-latency connectivity to the University of Arizona, a major research institution, and the region's significant aerospace, defense, and optics industries.
-This proximity supports critical research, development, and manufacturing workloads.
+Proximity To Key Business Districts: Data centers in Tucson serve local enterprises, the University of Arizona's research corridor, and aerospace and defense contractors.
+This proximity allows for low-latency connections supporting critical research and development activities.

 Natural Disaster Risk